briannelsondesign/briannelsondesign.github.io/_posts/2015-09-29-toddler-piano-part-1.markdown

 ## The Plans

-I've already purchased this wonderful keyboard from Yamaha: the Yamaha Piaggero NP11.
-I specifically chose this keyboard because it has 61 keys and a very simple look, which should blend in well with the case I'm making.
+I've already purchased this wonderful keyboard from Yamaha: the Yamaha Piaggero <span class="sc">np</span>11.
+I specifically chose this keyboard because it has <span class="sc">61</span> keys and a very simple look, which should blend in well with the case I'm making.

 Once the keyboard arrived I took some measurements to draw up some rough plans.